UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 </choice>

 **Question 2**
-Which of the follow would be used get the full dataframe of the `round` group from the grouby object named `shape_groups`?
+Which of the following, would be used to get the full dataframe of the `round` group from the grouby object named `shape_groups`?

 <choice id="2" >
 <opt text="<code>shape_groups.get_group('round')</code>" correct="true">